free shipping from a purchase value of 49 euros in germany.

 The terms and conditions and data protection information of the respective payment service providers apply to the payment transactions and can be accessed within the respective websites or transaction applications.
 We also refer to these for further information and the assertion of revocation, information and other data subject rights.

-• Processed data types: Inventory data (e.g. names, addresses); Payment Data (e.g. bank details, invoices, payment history); Contract data (e.g. contract object, duration, customer category); Usage data (e.g. websites visited, interest in content, access times); Meta, communication and process data (e.g. IP addresses, time information, identification numbers, consent status).
-Contact data (e.g. e-mail, telephone numbers).
+• Types of data processed: Master data (e.g., names, addresses); payment data (e.g., bank account information, invoices, payment history); contract data (e.g., subject matter of the contract, term, customer category); Usage data (e.g., websites visited, interest in content, access times); meta, communication, and process data (e.g., IP addresses, timestamps, identification numbers, consent status); Contact data (e.g., email, phone numbers).

 Further information on processing methods, procedures and services used: